Arrow (rail service)

-Arrow is a hybrid rail (light rail with some features similar to commuter rail) service in San Bernardino County, California, United States.
+Arrow is a hybrid rail service in San Bernardino County, California, United States.
 Opened on October 24, 2022, the line runs from the San Bernardino Transit Center in Downtown San Bernardino in the west to the University of Redlands in Redlands in the east.

 The line was planned and constructed by the San Bernardino County Transportation Authority as the Redlands Passenger Rail Project and is operated under contract by Metrolink, which integrates Arrow into its commuter rail system, making it the only line in the entire Metrolink system to be entirely in San Bernardino County and also became the second line not to serve Los Angeles Union Station nor cross the Los Angeles River since the opening of the Inland Empire–Orange County Line in October 1995.
 This is the first and only Metrolink line to utilize completely different rolling stock than the rest of the system.

 Operation

 Route

 The 9 mi route uses a former Atchison, Topeka and Santa Fe Railway line.
 While mostly a single track line, 2 miles of double track were constructed in the middle of the route to allow vehicles to pass each other.
 Low-volume freight service by BNSF Railway uses the route during overnight hours when Arrow service is not running for a few customers located on the portion of the line just west of San Bernardino–Tippecanoe station.